Installation Guide 🛠️

 Download the appropriate archive file for your environment from the GitHub Releases page:

-to download the .zip
+Use Invoke-WebRequest to download the .zip file:

 Invoke-WebRequest -Uri "https://github.com/cresplanex/bloader/releases/download/v$env:VERSION/bloader_$env:VERSION_Windows_$env:ARCH.zip" -OutFile bloader.zip